Bookmark Craft | United States Pledge of Allegiance | Flag Day Preschool Lesson Plan Activities

 United States Patriotic Holidays

-Numbers > Counting,
+Numbers > Counting, Sizing & Sorting

-Shapes > identify
+Shapes > identify shapes in craft

 |Purpose: Introduce young children to the importance of

 a national symbol, the United States flag and The